-The Government of Japan is taking necessary measures to enforce and monitor the level of compliance for mandatory use of tori lines including dispatch of enforcement vessels to the fishing areas, and deployment of observers on board of operating vessels.
-The observers boarding are changed annually.
+The Government of Japan is taking necessary measures to enforce and monitor the level of compliance for bycatch mitigation measures including dispatch of enforcement vessels to the fishing areas, record of mitigation measures deployed through the logbook and collect necessary information by scientific observers on board of operating vessels.
+The boarding observers and vessels carrying them are carefully selected so that observers can monitor different vessels every year.